Kicer86/coding_conventions/c++.rules.md

   \#include directives should be sorted alphabetically (by file path/name) within each group.

 * C/C++ files layout is the same as for header files but related header file should be included as first to be sure it is self-sufficient.

+### Coding tips
+* Consider using **std::function** instead of tiny interfaces in classes which emit notifications. <br/>
+  This reduces number of small classes and multiple inheritance situations.
+It is also more flexible solution as clients can provide free functions and are not forced to use particular function names.